ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

   A display name for the ``period_id`` referenced above ``language_code``
   Language code identifier, used to change language displayed.
 Format as per ISO-639-1 (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) e.g. "en" for English; "cy" for Welsh.
 This parameter is currently optional; the default is "en"
-``schema_url``
-  A URL for a remote survey JSON.
-This claim is used to tell Survey Runner to load the schema JSON from a remote location ``case_ref``
+``case_ref``
   The case reference identified by the above UUID (e.g. "1000000000000001") ``case_type``